Evelyn Hooker: Projective tests study

 First, she contacted Bruno Klopfer, an expert on Rorschach tests, to see if he would be able to identify the sexual orientation of people through their results at those tests.
 His ability to differentiate between the two groups was no better than chance.
 Then Edwin Shneidman, creator of the MAPS test, also analyzed the 60 profiles.
 It took him six months and he, too, found that both groups were highly similar in their psychological make-up.
-The third expert was Dr Mortimer Mayer, who was so certain he would be able to tell the two groups apart that he went through the process twice.
+The third expert was Dr. Mortimer Mayer, who was so certain he would be able to tell the two groups apart that he went through the process twice.

 The assumption was that these tests would prompt respondents to reveal their innermost anxieties, fears, and wishes.
 Each test response would be submitted in random order, with no identifying information, to Klopfer, Meyer, and Shneidman.
 The judges had two tasks: to arrive at an overall adjustment rating on a five-point scale, and to distinguish in pairs which participant was homosexual and heterosexual.
 The three evaluators concluded that in terms of adjustment, there were no differences between the members of each group.

 In 1956, Hooker presented the results of her research in a paper at the American Psychological Association's convention in Chicago.
 The NIMH was so impressed with the evidence Hooker found they granted her the NIMH Research Career Award in 1961 to continue her work.

 Her studies contributed to a change in the attitudes of the psychological community toward homosexuality and to the American Psychiatric Association's decision to remove homosexuality from its handbook of disorders in 1973.
 This in turn helped change the attitude of society at large.
 One element that did stay in the handbook of disorders was ego-dystonic homosexuality.
 Experts became concerned about using psychoanalytic approaches and behavior modification conversion therapy.
-In 1987 ego-dystonic homosexuality was also eliminated from the handbook when it was determined that psychological therapies could not cure homosexuality.
+In 1987, ego-dystonic homosexuality was also eliminated from the handbook when it was determined that psychological therapies could not "cure" homosexuality, since there was nothing to remedy or treat.